awesome-pro/neon-website/content/docs/guides/branching-github-actions.md

 updatedOn: '2024-07-25T12:53:42.425Z'
 ---

-Neon provides the following GitHub Actions for working with Neon branches, which you can add to your CI workflows:
+Unique provides the following GitHub Actions for working with Unique branches, which you can add to your CI workflows:

 - [Create branch action](#create-branch-action)
 - [Delete branch action](#delete-branch-action)